i-love-flamingo/commerce-demo-carotene/Readme.md

 # Official Commerce Flamingo Demo

-## Whats inside
+## What's inside

-The demo shop comes with 2 different context that already demonstrate the locatlisation and configuration concept of flamingo:
+The demo shop comes with 2 different context that already demonstrate the localisation and configuration concept of flamingo:

 1. Standalone Adapter:
     * http://localhost:3210/en  and http://localhost:3210/de use the "flamingo-commerce-adapter-standalone" Modules and show a simple shop that gets its products from a CSV file